Tiledesk/tiledesk-nodejs-libs/README.md

-# Tiledesk NodeJS chatbot client
-Tiledesk NodeJS client lib allows to call Request's APIs from an external chatbot proxy
+# Tiledesk Llibraries to simplify APIs calls from HNodeJS clients